Twins (1988 film): Plot

 Vincent was placed in an orphanage run by nuns in Los Angeles and believed his mother abandoned him.
 With no one but himself to rely on, Vincent seduced a nun, escaped from the orphanage, and later became an indebted, small time criminal.
+Vincent owes money to a loan shark and makes a living stealing cars and selling them for parts.
 Julius was raised on a South Pacific island by Professor Werner, one of the scientists from the experiment, who put him through intense physical training and extensive study.
-Both believed Mary Ann died during childbirth.
+Both believed Maryanne died during childbirth.